IshfaqKhawaja/SBox-Properties-Package/README.md

 # SBox-Properties-Package
-## This package can be used to calculate different SBox Properties like Non Linearity, Differential Uniformity, Differential Uniformity and Auto Correlation factor.
+## This package can be used to calculate different SBox Properties like Non Linearity, Differential Uniformity and Auto Correlation factor.

 # Usage: